 Meat & Livestock: Lamb.
 The Meat More People Can Eat

 Meat & Livestock Australia (MLA) did some funny adverts in the past (Operation Boomerang -, 2016, You Never Lamb Alone – 2016, Celebrate Australia with a Lamb BBQ – 2017).
-Now they ad religion in the equation and this provoked a storm of protest from all over the world.
+Now they add religion in the equation and this provoked a storm of protest from all over the world.

 Directed by Steve Rogers and created by the advertising agency The Monkeys, the advert shows the gods, goddesses, and prophets of different faiths and beliefs coming together over lamb at a table.
 Featuring actors portraying Jesus Christ, Buddha, Zeus, Aphrodite, Moses, L. Ron Hubbard, and the Hindu god Ganesh, the advert was not well received by religious people.

 The Australian Advertising Standards Bureau has received about 30 complaints about the ad.
-Meat & Livestock: Lamb. campaing could be boycotted by Hindus across the world after this advert poked fun at their vegetarian God Ganesha.
-Also, Australia’s Anglican community has expressed their outrage over the controversial lamb advertisement.
+Meat & Livestock: Lamb. campaign could be boycotted by Hindus across the world after this advert poked fun at their vegetarian God Ganesha.
+Also, Australia’s Anglican community has expressed its outrage over the controversial lamb advertisement.
 Melbourne Anglican Bishop Philip Huggins said Meat and Livestock Australia’s campaign was “cleverly disrespectful”.
 But Meat and Livestock Australia said it had never intended to offend anyone with its new campaign.
 “Lamb is the meat that brings people together.
 Our ‘You Never Lamb Alone’ campaigns have promoted the value of unity and inclusivity.
 This latest campaign installment is no different,” MLA Group marketing manager Andrew Howie said.

 Meat & Livestock press release: